getodk/docs/odkx-src/tables-using.rst

 Viewing Data
 --------------------

 Tables supports viewing collected data in a variety of formats.
 Survey allows you to review individual form instances, but Tables lets you view full data tables as well as create your own customized visualizations.
-This is a significant departure from the form based model of data collection, and allows you to manage data directly on the device.
+This is a significant departure from the form-based model of data collection, and allows you to manage data directly on the device.

 .. _tables-using-view-types: